amomen9/PostgreSQL/PostgreSQL Course/Introduction2PostgreSQL.md

-* The main installation will occur in PGDATA directory which you can override in the service file.
+* The database cluster data initialization (creating an instance of the data directory on which every data modification can be written and many other functionalities, we will get to this later) will occur in `PGDATA` directory which you can override in the service file.
 This directory must be empty for you to be able to initialize the database cluster (a single instance of pg is called pg database cluster).
-Note that this is by default the value returned when you write the following command in shell as the postgres user, but if you override it, they will no more be the same
+Note that this is by default the value returned when you write the following command in the user shell as the postgres user, but if you override it, they will no more be the same

 ![pgdata.png](image/introduction2postgresql/pgdata.png)

+This is the value returned on the RHEL systems by default.
+On the Debian systems this variable in not typically set by default.

-* Do not forget to grant ownership to postgres user or any other user that you assign to pg in PostgreSQL service file, and 0755 permission (rwxr-xr-x).
+* Do not forget to grant ownership to `postgres` user or any other user that you assign to pg in PostgreSQL service file, and 0755/0750 permission (rwxr-xr-x).
- This must be done recursively on `$PGDATA` and `$PGLOG`.
+ This must be done recursively on `$PGDATA`, otherwise the DBMS will not start up. `$PGLOG` can be 0600 or more, but such strict permission for `$PGLOG` Is typically not mandatory.

 * Now it’s time to initialize the database cluster.
 Before that, I say some default paths.
-First, run the following command to track some binaries for PostgreSQL.
-Here we assume that the installation files are all in the default directories (Those can also of course be changed, but are not within our learning scope)
+First, you may run the which or whereis commands as I am about to explain to track some binaries for PostgreSQL.
+Here we assume that the installation files are all in the default directories
+ (Those can also of course be changed, but are not within our learning scope)

 ---